By Dan Bawden, CAPS, CGR, GMB

 A host of things!
 The overall goal is to make the home safer, with less maintenance and more barrier-free.
 Typical changes include the following:

 Getting safely and securely into and out of the house.
+For example,

 - Better outdoor lighting to get you from your car to the door.

-- Attractive ramps or a “zero step entrance” for the home.
+- Attractive ramps or a zero-step entrance for the home.

-- Install a package shelf by front door.
+- A package shelf by front door.

-- Add handrails at existing steps and porches.
+- Handrails at existing steps and porches.

-- Front door with sidelight for security.
+- A front door with sidelight for security.

 Changes in the kitchen for easier meal preparation and eating.
+For example,

 - Lever-handle faucets with pull-out spray.